cswkim/discogs-mcp-server/README.md

 ## MCP Clients

-Currently, this MCP server has only been tested with Claude Desktop.
 More client examples will be added in the future.
+If you'd like configuration for a specific client, either request it by opening a new issue or creating the pull request to edit this section of the README yourself.

 ### Claude Desktop Configuration